s6208070/zero-waste-project/README.md

 2. Add option to add image - convert to base64 - yeet into json server, db.json file size is fuck up now
 3. Add "info" page, access by clicking the GarbageData's table's row
 4. Help

+# 14/5/2021 Changes by Mok
+1. Add Login Page frontend
+2. What is username and password lol